 Board Committees-The NYSE rules require domestic companies to have a compensation committee and a nominating and corporate governance committee composed entirely of independent directors, but as a foreign private issuer we are exempt from these requirements.
 We have a compensation committee comprised of three members, and we believe that two of the committee members satisfy the "independence" requirements of the NYSE rules.
-We have a nominating and corporate governance committee comprised of four members, and we believe that two of the committee members satisfy the "independence" requirements of the NYSE rules.
+We have a nominating and corporate governance committee comprised of three members, and we believe that two of the committee that two of the committee members satisfy the "independence" requirements of the NYSE rules.